imanlab/DeepProMPs_strawberry_rtp/README.md

 ## Try Yourself!

-To reproduce the project, create a folder and inside that model download the code.
-On another folder called 'dataset', download the dataset.
+To reproduce the project, create a folder and name it as you wish.
+Inside that folder, download the e00, e01s and preprocessing folders.
+On another folder called 'dataset', download the dataset folders: 'probabilistic_renamed' (containing the promp weights) and 'strawberry_renamed' (containing the strawberry images).

 The training phase is done in two steps:

     - Training of the autoencoder: open your terminal, cd to the autoencoder folder, and type "python -m experiment run"